 And Man, did I feel short-changed.
 It was so unfair.
 I’d ‘done everything right’.
 I had eaten, relaxed and exercised by the book, so how come none of it worked out?

-My daughter was a pretty damaging ventouse delivery after 28 hours labour, followed by postpartum haemorrhage, a ‘manual evacuation’ (that was nice) and a catalogue of frankly gruesome and crappy moments which I won’t bore you with.
+My daughter was a pretty damaging ventouse delivery after 28 hours labour; postpartum haemorrhage; a ‘manual evacuation’ (yuk) and a catalogue of gruesome and crappy moments which I won’t bore you with.

-My son was born nearly 2 years later, a natural birth with the full support of midwives and doctors who assured me that there was ‘no reason why it would happen again’.
-My boy’s birth was glorious – but then the haemorrhage came again and this time it was vicious.
+Her brother was born nearly 2 years later, a natural birth with the full support of midwives and doctors who assured me that there was ‘no reason why it would happen again’.
+His birth was glorious – but then my haemorrhage came again and this time it was vicious.
 Helicopter, (Oh yes.
 A helicopter.
-I mean I know I said this isn’t a competition but beat that 😉 ) theatre and a whole series of ‘procedures’ plus a terrified looking nurse telling me the next day how she ‘thought we’d lost you there’.
+I mean I know I said this isn’t a competition but beat that 😉 ) theatre and a whole series of ‘procedures’.
+A terrified looking nurse told me the next day how she ‘thought we’d lost you there’.